walquis/react-study-book/src/react/react-hooks.md

 ```

 ## The useEffect() hook method
 Without `useEffect()`, state only flows one way: from the top down.
-But to change the state according to user input, you'll need to support data flowing the other way: the form components deep in the hierarchy need to update the state in the topmost common component.
+But to change the state according to user input, you'll need to support data flowing the other way: the **form components** deep in the hierarchy need to update the state in the topmost common component.

-Use the `useEffect()` hook as you would common lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`:  Bind a function to the state variable that modifies pieces of the display that depend on that state variable.
+Use the `useEffect()` hook as you would common lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`:  Bind a function to the state variable that **modifies pieces of the display that depend on that state variable**.

 ```
 // check out the variable count in the array at the end...